Click Flags to

 18. Minimum Ride Height: Frame ride height is a minimum of 4 inches without driver.
 A 1/4 inch tolerance post race.

 19. Suspension Front: Stock unmodified OEM lower control arms of frame used, mounted in the stock location.
 May use aftermarket bushings.
 May use aftermarket upper control arms, with mounting optional.
 Any OEM spindle allowed.
 No aftermarket drop spindles.
 IMCA stock spec Pinto spindles allowed.
 Weight jacks allowed.
-Front frame may be cut up to 6inches back for bumper mounting purposes only.
-Stock type rack and pinion allowed.
+Front frame may be cut up to 6 inches back for bumper mounting purposes only.
+Any type rack and pinion, steering box and steering quickeners allowed.

 20. Suspension Rear: Front mount on rear springs to remain in stock location and parallel to frame.
 Pan hard rod or Watts linkage allowed but must be parallel to axle.
 No torque or traction devices of any kind allowed.
 Must use suspension for year and make of truck.

 21. Rear Ends: Any rear end allowed.
 Welding of gears and spooling are permitted.
 If the rear end is changed it must be remounted with stock components of truck used.
 No traction devices of any kind.
 No limited slips.